Three Gorges Dam: Ship lift

 The ship lift, a kind of elevator, can lift vessels of up to 3,000 tonnes in a fraction of the time required to transit the staircase locks.

-In addition to the canal locks, there is a ship lift, a kind of elevator for vessels.
+Since 2016, a ship lift—a kind of elevator for vessels—has operated at the site.
 The ship lift can lift ships of up to 3,000 tons.
 The vertical distance traveled is 113 m, and the size of the ship lift's basin is 120 × 18 × 3.5 m.
 The ship lift takes 30 to 40 minutes to transit, as opposed to the three to four hours for stepping through the locks.
 One complicating factor is that the water level can vary dramatically.
 The ship lift must work even if water levels vary by 12 m on the lower side, and 30 m on the upper side.

 The ship lift's design uses a helical gear system, to climb or descend a toothed rack.

 The ship lift was not yet complete when the rest of the project was officially opened on May 20, 2006.

 In November 2007, it was reported in the local media that construction of the ship lift started in October 2007.

 In February 2012, Xinhua reported that the four towers intended to support the ship lift were nearly complete.
 The report said that by that time, the towers had reached 189 m of the anticipated 195 m.

 As of May 2014, the ship lift was expected to be completed by July 2015.
 It was tested in December 2015 and announced complete in January 2016.
 Lahmeyer, the German firm that designed the ship lift, said it will take a vessel less than an hour to transit the lift.
 An article in Steel Construction says the actual time of the lift will be 21 minutes.
 It says that the expected dimensions of the 3000 tonne passenger vessels the ship lift's basin was designed to carry will be 84.5 × 17.2 × 2.65 m.
 The moving mass (including counterweights) is 34,000 tonnes.

-The trials of elevator finished in July 2016, the first cargo ship was lifted on July 15; the lift time comprised 8 minutes.
+The trials of elevator finished in July 2016, the first cargo ship was lifted on July 15; the lift time was 8 minutes.
 Shanghai Daily reported that the first operational use of the lift was on September 18, 2016, when limited "operational testing" of the lift began.